Davin Joseph: Tampa Bay Buccaneers

 Joseph was drafted by the Tampa Bay Buccaneers in the first round with the 23rd overall pick in the 2006 NFL draft.
 During his rookie season, he started 12 of 13 games at right guard.
 In his second season in the NFL he became a full-time starter, starting all 16 games at right guard for the Buccaneers.
 He was selected to his first Pro Bowl after the 2008 season as a substitute.
-On July 28, 2011, Joseph agreed to terms with the "Bucs" on a seven-year, $53 million contract including $19 million guaranteed.
+On July 28, 2011, Joseph and the team agreed on a seven-year, $53 million contract, $19 million of which was guaranteed.

 He was selected to his second Pro Bowl during the 2011 season.

 In the third preseason game against the New England Patriots in 2012, Joseph hurt his knee when teammate Donald Penn blocked defensive end Chandler Jones into his knee.
 Joseph was later placed on injured reserve, ending his season.

 Joseph was released by Tampa Bay on March 8, 2014.